 However most would think the complete and total opposite of that, because let's face it: most guys are like a flash in the pan when it comes to the gym.

 They're involved with it and then they're not.
 They have their time with it and then they move on.

 MENTAL FREEDOM AND OVERCOMING ALL MIND-FUCKERY!!

 I'm not here to come off as something I'm not.
 I live in a small home in a section of town I'd prefer to move away from, and part of my kitchen needs to be redone.
-My back room where the washer and dryer is needs to be totally rebuilt and you'll occasionally see videos of me in an old beat up Jeep Cherokee with a torn out headliner.
+My back room where the washer and dryer is needs to be totally rebuilt and you saw me out and about I'd probably be in my old beat up Jeep Cherokee with a torn out headliner.